chieferson/pattern-library-starterkit/MANUAL.md

 In order to work with this "Pattern Library Starterkit", you have to set up your frontend resources links to demo live working code.
 1. Go to **Kirby Settings** section ((link: panel text: Admin Panel) > Main Menu > Settings)
 2. Set your CSS and JS reference links for **Pattern Demo** (The links will be added in pattern demo iFrame HEAD section and at the end of BODY)
-3. Activate the "Comments" feature if you like.
-This will add a user comment feature to every pattern page.
+3. Activate the **"Comments Feature"** if you like.
+This will enable a user comment discussion to every pattern page.
-3. Change the content of **Home** as you wish...
+4. Change the content of **Home** as you like...
-3. Now you are set and **ready** to create your first pattern
+5. Now you are set and **ready** to create your first pattern

 ### Creating your first pattern
 There are two procedures how I recoomend to add Patterns